Cor-Ina/Sunnyside-Landing-Page/README.md

 Used to display the sidebar on smaller screen sizes

 ACCESSIBILITY
-I used semantic HTML to make it easier for search engines and screen readers to understand the content of the page.
+Used semantic HTML to make it easier for search engines and screen readers to understand the content of the page.

 Researched about/included Skip-to-content button